Kernel Data Recovery Blog

 New-MigrationBatch -Name IMAPBatch1 -SourceEndpoint IMAPEndpoint -CSVData ([System.IO.File]::ReadAllBytes(“C:\Users\Administrator\Desktop\IMAPmigration_1.csv”)) -AutoStart

-Every email system relies on a DNS record called the MX record to determine the destination for email delivery.
-Throughout the migration process, the MX record initially directs emails to the current source email system.
-After the successful completion of the email migration to Office 365, the MX record should be reconfigured to direct email traffic to Office 365.
-This adjustment ensures that all incoming emails are correctly delivered to Office 365 mailboxes.
-Furthermore, updating your MX record grants you the ability to decommission your old email system, streamlining your email infrastructure.
+Every email system uses a DNS record known as MX record to figure out where to deliver emails.
+During the migration process, the MX record points toward the source email system.
+Once the email migration to Office 365 is complete, point MX record towards Office 365.
+It will make sure that emails are delivered to Office 365 mailboxes.
+Moving your MX record also allows you to turn off your old email system.

 There are some specific instructions to change the MX record for many DNS providers.
 It will take up to 72 hours for the email systems to recognize the modified MX record.
 So, you’ll have to wait 72 hours to proceed to the next step.